mlibrary/design-system-old/packages/docs/support.md

 ## Browser support

-We garuntee browser support for the latest two versions for Chrome, Firefox, Safari, Edge, and Opera.
+We guarantee browser support for the latest two versions for Chrome, Firefox, Safari, Edge, and Opera.
 Critical bug fixes in earlier versions will be addressed based on their severity and impact.

 ## Design System Principles